-Retired employees and spouses who have not yet attained full social security retirement age, which ranges from age 66 for those born from 1943 through 1954 to age 67 for those born in 1960 or later, may also be subject to additional earnings deductions for any earnings, in or outside the rail industry, that exceed certain exempt amounts.
+Retired employees and spouses who have not yet attained full social security retirement age, which ranges from age 66 and six months for those born in 1957 to age 67 for those born in 1960 or later, may also be subject to additional earnings deductions for any earnings, in or outside the rail industry, that exceed certain exempt amounts.
 The tier I benefit of these employee and spouse annuities is subject to deduction if earnings exceed the exempt amounts applicable to social security beneficiaries.
-Prior to the calendar year in which full social security retirement age is attained, the deduction is \$1 in benefits for every \$2 of annual earnings exceeding an exempt amount (\$18,240 in 2020).
+Prior to the calendar year in which full social security retirement age is attained, the deduction is \$1 in benefits for every \$2 of annual earnings exceeding an exempt amount (\$22,320 in 2024).